 Data processing includes mapping data from different files provided by Greenwood in to one Excel file as explained in the pooled fund summary report (Katicha et al. 2017).
-A methodology based on the number of remaining Equivalent Single Axle Loads (ESAL's) was used to arrive at a preliminary estimate for threshold between good/fair and fair/poor segments.
-The remaining ESALs thresholds used in the report are only for illustrative purposes and it is expected that the estimated threshold will be revised based on the experience gained from TSD implementation efforts by individual SHAs.
+A methodology based on the number of remaining ESAL's was used to arrive at a preliminary estimate for threshold between good/fair and fair/poor segments.
+It is expected that the estimated threshold will be revised based on the experience gained from implementation effort.